 And I’d love to hear what your biggest takeaway is!

-If you’re looking for a like-minded community that will help guide you – my Soulful Marketing & Launch Accelerator Program is opening up in a few days.
-Just waiting on the tech team to spiff up the page.
+If you’re looking for a like-minded community that will help guide you – my Soulful Marketing & Launch Accelerator Program might be a good fit.
+Reach out for more info.

 Below, are some choice shots from our Carmel Adventure.
 (Point Lobos, Carmel Beach, and sunset at the hotel.)
 Nothing like being near the Pacific Ocean to help inspire and create.